• Home

 My overall impression of our cruise

-The only thing I found frustrating on board was that the Internet is insanely expensive.
+The only thing I found frustrating on board was how expensive the internet was.
 Not a great thing for a blogger.

 Cruising on the Cunard Queen Elizabeth was first class all the way.
-You can’t beat Cunard if you’re looking for a classic ocean liner experience.
+You can’t beat Cunard if you’re looking for a classy ocean liner experience.

 Baby Boomer Travel | Cruising | Cunard Queen Elizabeth bow